thunze/abitur/englisch/the_american_dream.md

 	- in fact only **justification** for the American *imperialism* and their territorial expansion
 	- phenomenon of the US in general, it is as old as America is
 - ***independence day:*** July 4, 1776 – *life, liberty and the pursuit of happiness*
-	- independence of the every colony
+	- independence from the UK
+	- every human is equal
 - ***New Canaan:*** writers refer to that land (originally the land west of the river Jordan) as the American colonies to be *New Canaan* because of people fleeing there **because of religious persecution** etc.
 - ***Frontier:*** line of settlement / citizens **moving westwards** – territorial expansion **> myth**
 - ***the stars and stripes / old glory:*** the American flag